emqx/emqx-docs/en_US/rule/schema-registry.md

 #### Create Schema

-In the [Dashboard](http://127.0.0.1:18083/#/schemas/0?oper=create) interface of EMQ X, create an Avro Schema using the following parameters:
+In the [Dashboard](http://127.0.0.1:18083/#/schemas/0?oper=create) interface of EMQX, create an Avro Schema using the following parameters:

 1. Name: avro_user